gileoo/MCSurfaceTension2020-Supplemental/README.md

 https://doi.org/10.3390/computers9020023

 This includes:
-* Code to generate the sampling tables
+* F# Code to generate the sampling tables
   * Halton23, 45, 56
   * BlueNoise
   * cpp and .net random numbers